Are you facing disciplinary action against your professional license in Illinois? Don’t let allegations or complaints derail your career.

 We’re committed to providing personalized attention to each of our clients, and we’ll work closely with you to develop a strategic defense tailored to your unique situation.
 Whether you’re facing allegations of misconduct, negligence, or other violations, we’ll fight tirelessly to protect your reputation and your ability to practice.

 Don’t wait to get the help you need.
-Contact us today at 1818 in Chicago at 312-667-3095 to schedule a free initial consultation and take the first step toward securing your professional future.
+Contact us today at 1818 Legal in Chicago to schedule a free initial consultation and take the first step toward securing your professional future.

 Depending on the severity of the allegations, the type of license, and many other factors, this process may be slightly altered, or you may skip certain steps.

-The IDFPR receives complaints from consumers regarding licensees and investigates them to determine whether disciplinary action is necessary.
+The IDFPR receives consumer complaints regarding licensees and investigates them to determine whether disciplinary action is necessary.
 To prevent customer complaints, licensees should address any concerns promptly and professionally.
 Working collaboratively with customers can also help prevent misunderstandings and issues from escalating to the point of complaint.

 IDFPR investigations begin with an IDFPR investigator contacting the licensee.
 The investigator will likely request documentation related to the complaint.
 The licensee may also be asked to provide a written response to the allegations and any supporting documentation or evidence.

-If a licensee cannot reach a settlement or consent agreement following an informal conference, they may be required to proceed to a hearing.
+If a licensee cannot reach a settlement or consent agreement following an informal conference, they may be required to proceed to an administrative hearing.
 In this case, a Hearing Officer or Administrative Law Judge will preside over the hearing.

 It’s important to note that while a Hearing Officer does not have the full power of a Circuit Court judge, their rulings can still have significant consequences for the licensee’s professional license.
-Because the stakes are so high, working with an Illinois professional license defense lawyer is key.
+Because the stakes are so high, working with a Chicago professional license defense attorney is key.

 At the hearing, the licensee and their attorney can present evidence and arguments to defend their license.
 The Hearing Officer or Administrative Law Judge will then consider the evidence and decide on the disciplinary action to be taken, if any.